dansanders/monty/doc/overview.md

 > 📝 Note: the type `Option[T]` may be written `T?` and `Result[V, E]` may be
 > written `V ?
 E`.

-The `throw` statement returns an error value immediately.
+The `throw` statement returns a new error value immediately.

 The try operator `?` unwraps values, throwing errors.